What is an Internship?

 Be prepared when approaching a company about creating your own internship and be ready to help the company understand the value that you can provide as an intern.
 A written proposal outlining your interests and ideas for the role is a good way to get started.

-The students must complete and submit the following two forms to the appropriate Internship Coordinator.
+Students must complete and submit the following two forms to the appropriate Internship Coordinator.
 Forms must be submitted no later than three business days prior to the drop add date for the semester in which the student will be attempting to enroll for the course.
 Approval must be received from the internship coordinator before the student will be allowed to register for the internship course.
 Failure to do so will result in the student being denied entry to the course or being administratively withdrawn from the course.

 - Internship Course Application (Fillable form is not supported in Firefox)- To be filled out by the student only.
 The student must have earned at least 60 credit hours (junior status) and a 2.0-minimum overall GPA.
 The student must also meet the pre-requisite course and/or major GPA requirements as listed in the UAB course catalog to be admitted to the internship course.